 Several hours later, “The Doomsday Device” was assembled and almost fully operational.
 But as is the case with such an ambitious cocktail, it was missing something, that finishing touch, that unexpected masterstroke that brings it all together.
 But having consumed two or three of these each, we were well beyond tipsy, and collectively had no idea what this could be.
 It wasn’t until a few days later, when my friend Scottie Scott came over, and upon hearing of “The Doomsday Device”, he demanded to have one.
 I made us a round, and we went to the front porch to enjoy what might be the last warm day before winter sets in.
 And as we sat and drank and smoked a cigarette, on a sudden impulse he reached over to the huge rosemary bush I have in the herb garden in front of my house (the herb garden that Lindsay had planted).
 Plucking five or six rosemary leaves, he smushed them together and then dropped them ceremoniously into his drink.
 Almost instantly the crushed rosemary became infused in the massive amount of alcohol in the glass.
 “Oh my God!” he exclaimed.
 “Taste this!”
 I did.
 “Yes!
 That’s it!”
 I said.
 “The missing piece!”
 Muddled fresh rosemary!
 And with that, “The Doomsday Device” was complete.

-*The following recipe has been slightly amended and pared down from the one in the book, which was for a huge drink, enough for two people.
+*The following recipe has been slightly amended and pared down from the original, which was for a huge drink, enough for two people.
 This is for a single cocktail.

 And check out the video of this drink in KEVIN'S COCKTAIL MINUTE by clicking on the link below: